TaraMcAllister/saulbass/markdown.md

 “If I do my job well, the identity program will also clean up the image of the company, position it as being contemporary and keep it from ever looking dated.”

 The average lifespan of a Saul Bass logo is 34 years.
 34 years.
 That's impressive.
-Some of his work has yet to be replaced, like the absolutely brilliant designs for Kosé Cosmetics (1959), Kibun (1964), Warner Communications (1972) and Geffen Records (1980).
+Some of his work has yet to be replaced, like the absolutely brilliant designs for  Kibun (1964), Warner Communications (1972) and Geffen Records (1980).
 Bass set out to insure this would be the case through solid, thoughtful and timeless design.

 Even some of his designs that have been tweaked or re-branded are still key pieces of design history and are viewed as vicious examples of great graphic design.
 <!--Quote-->